fairandsmart/right-consent/_pages/home.md

 permalink: /
 hidden: true
 title: "Right Consents Community" #head only
-excerpt: "The safe and simple way to manage GDPR consents"
+excerpt: "The safe and simple way to manage consents and preferences"
 header:
   actions:
     - label: "Install now"
       url: "/docs/quick-start-guide/"
-excerpt_2: "Right Consents Community edition is an Open Source Universal Consents & Preferences Management Platform. <br/> It aims to provide any organization with a complete, simple and easy to implement solution for <b>collecting, storing, analysing</b> and <b>using</b> users' consents and preferences."
+excerpt_2: "Right Consents Community edition is an open and extensible platform to manage consents and preferences. <br/> It aims to provide any organization with a complete, simple and easy to implement solution for <b>collecting, storing, analysing</b> and <b>using</b> users' consents and preferences."
 feature_row:
   - image_path: /assets/images/collect.2.png
     alt: "collect"